 “The community really needs to be more involved.
 Know where your food comes from.
 Know your farmer just like you know your doctor or lawyer.”

 “The documentary (Farming in New Jersey’s Millstone Valley: Past & Present) depicts the evolution of agriculture in our area.
-Watching it was a “this is your life” experience.
+Watching it was a this-is-your-life experience," Suydam said.

 DVDs of Farming in New Jersey’s Millstone Valley can be purchased for $15 at the Millstone Valley Byway Visitor Center in the Bridge Tender’s Cottage, 3 Griggstown Causeway, Franklin Township, which is open on Saturdays and Sundays from 1 pm to 4 pm from April through October.
 Also, digital downloads can be purchased at: https://cinecosmos.vhx.tv/.

-This article was made possible by Brad Fay, formerly of Belle Mead, and currently of Griggstown, NJ, who played a large role in producing the documentary and organizing the Princeton event, as well as screen play writers Jessie Havens of Belle Mead the late Judy Peters, who had lived in Belle Mead.
+Brad Fay, formerly of Belle Mead, and currently of Griggstown, played a large role in producing the documentary.
+Screen play writers included Jessie Havens of Belle Mead the late Judy Peters, who had lived in Belle Mead.